Infineon/mtb-example-psoc4-msclp-capsense-low-power/README.md

    1. Set **Inactive sensor connection** as **Shield**.
    2. Set **Shield mode** as **Active**.
-   3. Set **Total shield count** as **1**.
+   3. Set **Total shield count** as **13**.

+      Recommended to configure all unused sensor pins as shield.
+This will help to improve noise immunity.

    4. Select **Enable CDAC auto-calibration** and **Enable compensation CDAC**.

       This helps in achieving the required CDAC calibration levels (85% of maximum count) for all sensors in the widget while maintaining the same sensitivity across the sensor elements.

    5. Select **Enable CDAC dither**.

       This helps in removing flat-spots, by adding white noise that moves the conversion point around the flat-spots region.
+Recomandations are explained in [Stage 4: CDAC Dither parameter settings](#stage-4-cdac-dither-parameter-settings).

       **Figure 19.
 CAPSENSE&trade; Configurator - Advanced CSD settings**